 Cork County Library has a wide range of online services and resources, such as online renewals, digitised local history collections, e-books and e-magazines.

-It’s very easy to become a member of Cork County Library!
-You can call into any of our branches or mobiles across the county and fill in a registration form.
-Membership is free for all.
-You will need to bring with you a proof of address and a Photo ID.
+It’s very easy to become a member of Cork County Council Library and membership is free!
+You can visit any of our 25 library locations or our 4 mobile libraries across the county and fill in a registration form.
+You will need to bring with you photo I.D. and proof of address.

 Adults and children can borrow up to twelve items for three weeks.
 You can renew your books for a further period by phone, by online renewal or in person.
 You can not renew an item that is reserved by someone else, or where its renewal limit has been reached.